preritj/100TeVsetup/README.md

 ```
 * The root files will be stored in `data/<username>/100TeV/`
 * In case the runs are not completed in time, rerun the `MGrun.sh` script.
 It will resume event generation from the previous run.
-To cancel a job :
+* To cancel a job, use :
 ```
 scancel <job_ID>
 ```